RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Two Step 3D Positioning Scheme

-As we can see from \eqref{t1}, $R_{BU}$ and ${\bf q}=[x_q,y_q,z_q]^T$ are related, which is ignored in the first stage.
-Therefore, we aim to utilize this relationship to construct a new set of pseudolinear equations in this stage.
+As we can see from \eqref{t1}, $R_{BU}$ and ${\bf q}=[x_q,y_q,z_q]^T$ are related, we aim to utilize this relationship to construct a new set of pseudolinear equations to derive the refining estimation.
+Considering the estimation error, the relationship between the MU's preliminary estimated position and the BS's position is